BigCommerce Multi Storefront Development for Global Ecommerce Operations

 APIDriven Integrations

-The BigCommerce REST API (v2 & v3) and GraphQL Storefront API allow multistorefront environments to integrate with ERP systems (NetSuite, SAP, Microsoft Dynamics), CRM platforms (Salesforce, HubSpot), PIM tools (Akeneo, Salsify), and OMS/3PL providers with channelaware data routing that keeps each storefront's data properly scoped.
+The BigCommerce REST API v3 and GraphQL Storefront API connect MSF environments to ERP systems (NetSuite, SAP, Microsoft Dynamics), CRM platforms (Salesforce, HubSpot), PIM tools (Akeneo, Salsify), and OMS/3PL providers with channel-aware data routing keeping each storefront's data correctly scoped across every connected system.

-- Multiple storefronts for different brands under one company each with its own domain, design, catalog assignments, and checkout experience managed from one BigCommerce account without separate store logins or duplicated product management
+- Multiple brand storefronts under one BigCommerce account each with its own domain, catalog, and checkout without separate logins or duplicated product management

-- Regional pricing, promotions, and tax rules per market USD pricing in the US, GBP in the UK, VAT in Europe configured through per-channel price lists in the Channels API and enforced at checkout without manual overrides
+- Regional pricing and tax rules per market USD, GBP, and VAT configured through the Channels API and enforced at checkout automatically

-- Localized product catalogs with channel-specific assortments the BigCommerce Catalog API channel assignments feature controlling exactly which SKUs appear on which storefront for each market
+- Channel-specific product catalogs Catalog API channel assignments controlling exactly which SKUs appear on which storefront per market

-- Translated storefront content per channel product descriptions, navigation, transactional emails, and checkout copy in the buyer's language, not a single global configuration applied to every market
+- Translated content per channel product descriptions, navigation, and emails in the buyer's language, not one global configuration applied everywhere

-- Separate B2B and B2C storefront experiences wholesale customer groups, contract pricing, and purchase order workflows on one channel; retail buyers with standard pricing and guest checkout on another both from the same product catalog
+- Separate B2B and B2C experiences wholesale pricing and purchase orders on one channel, retail guest checkout on another, from the same catalog

 BigCommerce Maintenance & Engineering Support